Thailand - Random Thoughts Page 2

 The bottom line is that prices are generally cheap in Thailand so you actually get good deals anyway.
 If you buy something and you consider you paid a good price then you should feel happy because you got a deal.
 I just wish they would stop the silly pretence of making out they are offering special deals when they are doing no such thing.

-Driving while not wearing a seat belt is against the law in Songkhla province.
+Driving while not wearing a seat belt is against the law in Thailand.
 Drivers caught breaking this law are subject to a Bt1,000 fine but this driver is unlikely to fall fowl of the law (sorry, I couldn't resist).

-Another way of looking at the road death statistics is more interesting (this is from the web too).
-The length of road over which you can expect to see one road fatality annually is approximately:
+Another way of looking at the road death statistics is more interesting (the following stats are from the Internet, but I can't remember the source).
+This is the length of road over which you can expect to see one road fatality annually is approximately:

 Thailand: 5.2 km